bruceyo/bruceyo.github.io/content/publication/egcn-an-ensemble-based-learning-framework-for-exploring-effective-skeleton-based-rehabilitation-exercise-assessment/index.md

 summary: |-
   Recently, some skeleton-based physical therapy systems have been attempted to automatically evaluate the correctness or quality of an exercise performed by rehabilitation subjects.
-However, in terms of algorithms and evaluation criteria, the task remains not fully explored regarding making full use of different skeleton features.
 To advance the prior work, we propose a learning framework called Ensemble-based Graph Convolutional Network (EGCN) for skeleton- based rehabilitation exercise assessment.